Fermat/FCR/readme.txt

 1. :l <filename>

 e.g. :l examples/inner2.rs
-This will check and load a given file(for the format of the file please see the example).
+This will check and load a given file (please consult the files in examples/ for the format and grammar).
 The checkings in this case are: guardness check, type check and proof check.

 The following commands assume a file containing rewrite rules is loaded without errors,